 Media Process Educational Films (MPEF) was incorporated as a 501 (c) (3) organization in 1991 with a mission to produce educational films about social issues that promote a dialogue about the issues raised in each film (often in collaboration with a community organization).

 We are funded primarily by foundation and governmental grants.

-Our most recent film, Senator Obama Goes to Africa, is a chronicle of the then-Senator's diplomatic trip to Africa including a segment on his return to his father's homeland in Kenya.
+Our 2007 film, Senator Obama Goes to Africa, is a chronicle of the then-Senator's diplomatic trip to Africa including a segment on his return to his father's homeland in Kenya.
 It is currently being distributed by First Run Features.